 How to get more Facebook reviews

 Now it's time to get some glowing reviews on your business page.
 How do you do it?
 Quite simply, ask your customers!
 The good news is, it's easy to request a review on Facebook.
 Here are a few ways you can do this:

 - Reach out to your loyal customers and ask them to provide you with an honest review on your business Facebook page.
 You'll be impressed with the number of people that want to help.

-- Use Cloutly to add your customers into automated review campaigns, which help you drive 2-3x more reviews on the review sites you've connected.
+- Use Cloutly to add your customers to automated review campaigns, which help you drive 2-3x more reviews on the review sites you've connected.